 Bulk Avelumab Biosimilar – Research Grade

-ichorbio’s Avelumab Biosimilar – Research Grade is manufactured in a cGMP compliant facility. ichorbio: the best antibodies for in vivo research.
+ichorbio’s Avelumab Biosimilar – Research Grade is manufactured in a cGMP compliant facility. ichorbio’s avelumab biosimilar is strictly for research use only (RUO).

 ichorbio’s research grade avelumab biosimilar is available in the following sizes: